Animal Science

 ANS 222 : Humane Euthanasia Seminar

 This course covers the principles and practices of humane euthanasia as outlined by the American Veterinary Medical Association.
-Topics include effective and humane euthanasia concepts, the necessity for euthanasia, the related personal and professional stress, understanding the grief process, and facilitation of compassionate client and staff communications and interactions.
+Topics include effective and humane euthanasia concepts, methods of euthanasia, the necessity for euthanasia, the related personal and professional stress, understanding the grief process, and facilitation of compassionate client and staff communications and interactions.
+Elemental to the course will be the creation of a reflective e-Portfolio in which the student showcases their learning and exploration of personal awareness.
 Two lecture hours per week.
-2 credits Spring
+Gen Ed Competency met: Human Expressions.

 Credits